JoshuaCHChen/elec5305-project-510656681/README.md

-# Real-Time Speech Enhancement Using FFT-Based Noise Suppression
+# Analysis of Single-Channel Speech Enhancement Methods Using STFT: Spectral Subtraction, Wiener Filtering, and MMSE-STSA

 ## Overview
 This project implements a speech enhancement system in MATLAB using classic frequency-domain noise suppression algorithms in the short-time Fourier transform (STFT) domain.